vkbo/novelWriter/docs/source/project_overview.rst

 The :guilabel:`Novel Title` and :guilabel:`Authors` settings are used when building the manuscript, for some formats.

-If your project is in a different language than your main spell checking is set to, you can override the default spell checking language here.
+If your project is in a different language than your main spell checking language is set to, you can override the default setting here.
 You can also override the automatic backup setting.
 The project language can also be changed from the :guilabel:`Tools` menu.

 Status and Importance Tabs